 We did have a nice encounter with a young Jamaican boy, who was vacationing and told us where he lived on the island as well as a little about his life.
 I was anxious to travel to the Great Huts in Port Antonio to experience more authentic Jamaican culture.

 As we were driving thought the great huts I was in awe over the lifestyle we observed from our drive.
 We were finally breaking away from the touristy atmosphere and experiencing Jamaican life.
 We found many children playing sports (soccer) and Jamaicans who dressed similarly to our American style.
 In many ways we seemed the same, except we definitely stood out.
 The men who caught a glimpse of us in our van would smile and wave and a little Jamaican boy even yelled out to his friends, “white girls, white girls!”
 We were finally entering a less touristy section of Jamaica.

 The Great Huts is nothing like I’ve ever experienced before.
 It’s a very wilderness feel.
 Everything is wide open to nature as well as the tiny, and not so tiny, critters!
 The views are wonderful and the authentic food was amazing.
 At dinner we experienced authentic dancing, music playing and singing.
 We even got to join the dancers and learn for ourselves.
 I loved experiencing that part of Jamaica up close.
-We also we to a bar and met a few Jamaicans who were kind and talkative.
-It was definitely more of a Jamaican experience in just these past couple hours than the majority of our trip has been so far.
-I can’t wait for the next couple days!
+We also went to a bar and met a few Jamaicans who were kind and talkative.
+I definitely experienced more of the Jamaican culture in just these past couple hours, compared to the majority of our trip so far.
+I can’t wait for the next couple of days!

 Posted on December 30th, 2012 by stephanielorr10